-Records and Fop 10 Relay leadoff splits may not be recorded for official purposes if the second swimmer starts in the water and automatic timing is used, if the second swimmer stands on an active pad while starting from the deck, or if the relay is disqualified.
-World and USMS records may only be established when timed with automatic timing.
-In the event of an individual lane malfunction, World and USMS records may be established using a semiautomatic (automatic start and manual finish) secondary system with three, two, or one button(s).
-USMS records may be established using a tertiary backup system with a minimum of two valid watches if both the automatic and semiautomatic systems fail.
-Winning the heat or event is not required to establish a record.
-USMS Top 10 times may be established using an auto- matic primary timing system, a semiautomatic primary system with a minimum of two buttons, or a manual pri- mary system with a minimum of two watches.
-Top 10 times may be established if the automatic primary system fails and the secondary semiautomatic system fails using a manual tertiary system with a minimum of one watch.
-Top 10 times may be established if the semiautomatic pri- mary system fails using a manual secondary system con- sisting of a minimum of one watch.
-Only results from events conducted in pools officially certi- fied for length in conformance with USMS 106.2.1 will be accepted for records and Top 10 (see USMS 105.1.7) times. f Records and Top 10 rom Leadoff and nitial Splits Relay leadoff splits or initial splits may be considered for World records, USMS records, or USMS Top 10 times when timed with automatic timing.
+- World and USMS records may only be established when timed with automatic timing. - In the event of an individual lane malfunction, World and USMS records may be established using a semiautomatic (automatic start and manual finish) secondary system with three, two, or one button(s). - USMS records may be established using a tertiary backup system with a minimum of two valid watches if both the automatic and semiautomatic systems fail. - Winning the heat or event is not required to establish a record. - USMS Top 10 times may be established using an automatic primary timing system, a semiautomatic primary system with a minimum of two buttons, or a manual primary system with a minimum of two watches. - Top 10 times may be established if the automatic primary system fails and the secondary semiautomatic system fails using a manual tertiary system with a minimum of one watch. - Top 10 times may be established if the semiautomatic primary system fails using a manual secondary system consisting of a minimum of one watch. - Only results from events conducted in pools officially certified for length in conformance with USMS 106.2.1 will be accepted for records and Top 10 (see USMS 105.1.7) times.

+Records and Top 10 from Leadoff and Initial Splits

+Relay leadoff splits or initial splits may be considered for World records, USMS records, or USMS Top 10 times when timed with automatic timing.
 Relay leadoff splits or initial splits may be considered for World records or USMS Top 10 times if the touchpad fails and the times are recorded with a semiautomatic secondary system using three, two, or one button(s), but not for USMS records.
-USMS does not permit the relay leadoff split to be recorded USING does not permit the relay leadoff split to be recorded